This article contains the following sections:

 List and market your group to a larger audience by affiliating

-To create an affiliation, navigate to your group management dashboard and click Network from the left-hand menu.
+To create an affiliation, navigate to your group admin dashboard and click Network from the left-hand menu.
 From there, select "Manage Affiliations."

-From here, you can click the blue action button and select "Create New Affiliation."
+From here, you can click the blue action button and select "Add Affiliation".

 If you are an admin of the group you are trying to affiliate with, you can go onto the page of the group you are trying to affiliate to and click the "Affiliate" button next to the group profile photo, above the description, and next to the group title.
 You will be brought to a page where you will select which group you want to affiliate with the group's page you are on now (if you are an admin of multiple pages).